networkx/networkx/doc/tutorial.rst

 Nx-Guides
 ---------
-If you are interested in learning more about NetworkX, graph theory and network analysis then you should check out `nx-guides <../nx-guides/>`_.
+If you are interested in learning more about NetworkX, graph theory and network analysis then you should check out :doc:`nx-guides <nx-guides:index>`.
 There you can find tutorials, real-world applications and in-depth examinations of graphs and network algorithms.
 All the material is official and was developed and curated by the NetworkX community.